 If other WCU students wish to participate as well, United Christian Ministries need help whenever a student is able to provide assistance, and Cross would more than welcome any volunteers.
 The Honors College will also host many more events that benefit this cause in the coming months and next semester.

 Donations are also vital.
 They always need of extra food, toiletries and other resources.
-Donation boxes are set up across campus, but if you cannot find one, you can always drop your donations by the Honor’s College offices or United Christian Ministries, which is located at 191 Skyland Dr. in Sylva
+Donation boxes are set up across campus, but if you cannot find one, you can always drop your donations by the Honor’s College offices or United Christian Ministries, which is located at 191 Skyland Dr. in Sylva.

 The holiday season is all about being thankful for the things you have been given, whether that be your college education offered at WCU or even a plate of food that Jackson County members depend upon.
 This year, think about giving some of those blessings back to our community through United Christian Ministries.
 It will not only benefit the life of someone in need but could also leave a lasting impact on you as well.

 For more information on United Christian Ministries, visit http://ucmhelp.com/volunteer.html or check out their Facebook page.
-To find out more about the county’s food crisis, see http://www.westerncarolinian.com/arts-and-entertainment/food-shortages-cause-concern-at-local-food-banks-1.2878917.
+To find out more about the county’s food crisis, see https://www.westerncarolinian.com/arts-and-entertainment/food-shortages-cause-concern-at-local-food-banks-1.2878917.